 Eight spacecraft, seven from the United States and one from Europe, have penetrated beyond the asteroid belt into the realm of the giants.
 Table 11.2 summarizes the spacecraft missions to the outer solar system.

 The challenges of exploring so far away from Earth are considerable.
 Flight times to the giant planets are measured in years to decades, rather than the months required to reach Venus or Mars.
 Even at the speed of light, messages take hours to pass between Earth and the spacecraft.
 If a problem develops near Saturn, for example, a wait of hours for the alarm to reach Earth and for instructions to be routed back to the spacecraft could spell disaster.
 Spacecraft to the outer solar system must therefore be highly reliable and capable of a greater degree of independence and autonomy.
-Outer solar system missions also must carry their own power sources since the Sun is too far away to provide enough energy.
+Outer solar system missions also must carry their own power sources since the Sun is too far away to provide enough energy, or else they must have very large arrays of solar cells.
 Heaters are required to keep instruments at proper operating temperatures, and spacecraft must have radio transmitters powerful enough to send their data to receivers on distant Earth.

 The first spacecraft to investigate the regions past Mars were the NASA Pioneers 10 and 11, launched in 1972 and 1973 as pathfinders to Jupiter.
 One of their main objectives was simply to determine whether a spacecraft could actually navigate through the belt of asteroids that lies beyond Mars without getting destroyed by collisions with asteroidal dust.
 Another objective was to measure the radiation hazards in the magnetosphere (or zone of magnetic influence) of Jupiter.
 Both spacecraft passed through the asteroid belt without incident, but the energetic particles in Jupiter’s magnetic field nearly wiped out their electronics, providing information necessary for the safe design of subsequent missions.